 asd

-The First Circle:
+The First Circle: Radical Humanism (2025)

-The First Circle: Radical Humanism is an archaeological project that began with intermedia artist Claudia Hart’s personal quest for identity.
-Her desire to expand her own story into a broader historical context resulted in a set of criteria emerging from her own life yet demarcating a type of artist who she felt reflected the pioneering spirit of her own generation.
-According to Hart’s rule set, artists must be born between 1945 and 1960, coming of age in America during the tech-industry explosion that took place during that era.
-These artists do not work with a documentary or social justice approach; were not trained as computer or engineers nor embraced scientific methods; produced images which were post-photographic rather than abstract and algorithmic; and above all, integrated computers as a significant force in their practice in the period between 1995-2005.
-Hart’s schema located a group of disparate artists running on parallel creative tracks, bridging experimental film, video, audio, photography, painting, and sculpture.
-The findings of this rubric identify a first circle of artists working with computers, but also working in free-wheeling, unexpected ways to create art that is uncanny, but also symbolic, expressive, and ultimately humanistic.
+These artists could not work with a documentary or social justice approach and could not be trained as computer or engineers nor embraced scientific methods.
+They also produced images which were post-photographic rather than abstract and algorithmic and, above all, integrated computers as a significant force in their practice during the period between 1995-2005.
+The findings of this rubric identify a first circle of artists working with computers, but also working in unexpected ways to create art that is uncanny, symbolic, expressive, and ultimately humanistic.

 A Child’s Machiavelli